 Due to its southern latitude and complex mountainous terrain, Patagonia delivers ever-changing and diverse weather conditions throughout the season.
 Daily conditions can change from rainy and damp, to hot and sunny, to cold and windy.
 No matter where you fish in Patagonia, be prepared for a wide range of variable and changing conditions.
 Plan appropriately with the right clothing for anything Mother Nature can dish out and you’ll be fishing no matter what.

 8. What’s the best time of the year to fish?

 The general fishing season in Patagonia runs from November through April.
 Depending on where you go and what species of fish you want to catch, the “best” time to go can vary.
-That’ said, the most in-demand and popular times to fish this region aligns with the peak of the austral summer from early January through March.
+That said, the most in-demand and popular times to fish in this region align with the peak of the austral summer from early January through March.
 But like most fishing trips, the best time to go is “when you can.”

 9. Do I need to be an experienced angler to fly fish in Patagonia?

 With so many different fishing options and so many fish, anglers of all skill levels can easily be accommodated.
 The guides are patient and experienced, and Patagonia has something to offer for every type of angler – regardless of ability.
 Whether you prefer to wade fish on foot on smaller creeks or float fish on larger rivers from boats or rafts, cast dries or swing streamers, fish hard or head in early, you can do it in Patagonia.

 10. Are there non-angling activities in Patagonia?